srestha25boe10126-glitch/digital-literacy-project/README.md

 Folder Contents Infographic: A high-quality image or PDF of the digital literacy resource.

-Tool Used: Canva / Prezi / Miro (as selected).
+Tool Used: Canva

-Topics Covered: [Insert Topic 1,  What Digital Literacy Is]
+Topics Covered:  Topic 1 What Digital Literacy Is
-                [Insert Topic 2,  Useful Digital Tools for Students] [Insert Topic 3,  Safe Internet Practices]
+                 Topic 2 Useful Digital Tools for Students Topic 3 Safe Internet Practices

 Project Report Requirements :As per the project brief, the following points are addressed in the main Project_Report file located in the /report folder
                              The specific design tool utilize
                              A description of what the design shows A reflection on a difficult or interesting aspect of the creation process

 # Task 2: Student Digital Portfolio
 Task Overview - As a Student Digital Ambassador, I have set up a foundational digital portfolio across key professional platforms.
 This ensures visibility to employers, internship coordinators, and the academic community.

 Folder Contents
-Screenshots: Proof of profile setup for at least three platforms (GitHub, LinkedIn, and one other).
+Screenshots: Proof of profile setup for three platforms (GitHub, LinkedIn, Kaggle).
 GitHub Profile: Evidence of a specialized profile README repository containing my name, branch, year, and learning goals.
 LinkedIn Profile: Evidence of a completed Education section including degree, institution, and expected graduation year.